Press

 “Instead we are confronted with a static and massive presence of sound; a radical and dark work with a sometimes-frightening effect.
 The solo voices move in a distance, what gives a strong impression of an enormous room or space.
 There is something static in this work.
 Long linear moving abstract electronic sounds, or long sustained organ sound, are interspersed with other sounds and cracks.
 The five voices dwell around as lost lonesome souls in this enormous spatial emptiness.
 This is music with an enormous emotional and disorientating impact.”

-• 2018 Musik An Sich | Ob-literate
+• 2018 | Ob-literate: Musik An Sich

 Full review by Wolfgang Kabsch.